AdobeDocs/experience-platform.en/help/edge/fundamentals/top-bottom-page-events.md

 When you want to deliver personalized experiences to your customers, a web page's loading time is essential.

-To optimize the loading times, reduce flicker, and deliver personalization as quickly as possible, Web SDK supports the configuration of top and bottom of page events.
+To optimize the loading times and deliver personalization as quickly as possible, Web SDK supports the configuration of top and bottom of page events.

-Top and bottom of page events describe a method of asynchronously loading various elements in the page, while keeping the page load time at a minimum and eliminating flicker.
+Top and bottom of page events describe a method of asynchronously loading various elements in the page, while keeping the page load time at a minimum.

-This configuration ensures that visitors receive a personalized experience without running into a blanks screen until the personalization is loaded on the page.
+This configuration ensures that visitors receive a personalized experience without running into a blank screen until the personalization is loaded on the page.
 Data can be loaded asynchronously and recorded later.

 In terms of metrics accuracy, Adobe Analytics can ignore top of page events, which leads to more accurate metrics recording, since only one page hit is recorded (the bottom of page event).